-Each EST Course runs for 75 hours, in a group setting, over:
+Each EST Course runs for 75 hours, in a group setting, for:

-- 25 hours per week over 3 weeks, or - 15 hours per week over 5 weeks.
+- 25 hours per week over 3 consecutive weeks, or - 15 hours per week over 5 consecutive weeks.

 EST Courses can be delivered by EST Providers as Youth Courses, 25 Plus Courses or All Ages Courses.
-EST Courses are generally face-to-face, however hybrid (a blend of face-to-face and online) and online delivery may be available.
+EST Courses can be delivered face-to-face, hybrid (a blend of face-to-face and online) or online.